Skip to content

 Usage Settings

-Within the Scene2Model environment we use the term Usage Setting for the collection an set-up of components need to use the Scene2Model in a physical workshop.
+Within the Scene2Model environment we use the term Usage Setting for different set-up variations that are available to use Scene2Model in a physical workshop.
 There exist different types of usage settings, needing different kinds of hardware and software components, which are integrated to facilitate the users.

 S2M Architecture